czhu12/nft-blog/site/content/posts/mintables-nft-generator-how-can-i-make-either-layer-a-or-layer-b-to-show-up.md

 ---
-title: mintables NFT Generator - How can I make either layer A or layer B to show up?
+title: Mintables NFT Generator How to - How can I make either layer A or layer B to show up?
 date: 2022-11-28T07:24:35.572Z
 description: how to use mintables NFT generator to display different shapes and styles of artwork